checkedc/checkedc-clang/docs/checkedc/Testing.md

 - The build creates a llvm-lit.py script that you can use to run regression tests by hand.
   It is placed in the same directory as your newly built clang executable.
 Those are placed in {your build directory}\debug\bin.
-- Set the environment variable CLANG to the full path of your clang executable.
-For example:

-		set CLANG=d:\autobahn1\llvm.obj\Debug\bin\clang.exe

 - You can point the llvm-lit script at a directory to run all tests or an individual test.
 For example: